 Another technique that could add to the brilliance of a diamond is by placing a small piece of a colorless mineral in the bezel.
 The mineral will act as a mirror and reflect more light back into the stone.

-Coating gemstones goes a long way back but when sputter coated diamonds entered the market in the early 1950's a new kind of challenge was brought to gemologists.
+Coating gemstones goes a long way back but when sputter coated diamonds entered the market in the early 1950’s a new kind of challenge was brought to gemologists.
 Finding its origin in research done over the Second World War, the coatings were originally intended for things like lenses in binoculars, survey equipment and so forth.
 A 1949 patent mentions the first application for gemstones.
-During the 1950's the labs started seeing coated goods.
-It was taken so serious that in ‘62 a law was passed in New York State making the selling of coated diamonds without disclosure a criminal offence.
+During the 1950’s the labs started seeing coated goods.
+It was taken so seriously that in 1962 a law was passed in New York State making the selling of coated diamonds without disclosure a criminal offense.

-Currently there is a new kid on the block: CVD (chemical vapor deposition) of synthetic diamond.
-Keep an eye on the developement of this one since it’s a tricky one that will cause us a lot of headaches!
+Currently, there is a new kid on the block: CVD (chemical vapor deposition) of synthetic diamond.
+Keep an eye on the development of this one since it’s a tricky one that will cause us a lot of headaches!

 - Shipley, Robert M., Dictionary of gems and gemology, 6th edition, 1974, GIA ISBN 0873110072